-Ham Radio Portable Insights: A Linked Dipole for POTA Activations
+Ham Radio Portable Insights: Logging Options for POTA

 Activating a park can be a lot of fun.
 My Yaesu FT-891 and ATAS-120A Auto Active Tuning Antenna have done very well for me the last few years.
 But there […]